andresilveiras/pilot-appium-graphwalker/README.md

 - Save changes (Ctrl + S)
 - In the terminal, go to the folder where the POM file is located and run command `mvn clean install` (it will install the dependencies and compile the classes)
 - Recommended if you are testing on a physical device: Mirror the device's screen through the Vysor app (https://www.vysor.io/)
-- Start the appium server by opening a separate terminal and run command `appium --keep-alive-timeout 180`
+- Start the appium server by opening a separate terminal and run command `appium`
 - If you have appium server running and are viewing the device's screen, open the terminal that ran maven and type the command `mvn org.graphwalker:graphwalker-maven-plugin:test`

 CREDITS: